Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 Bam Adebayo Insights vs. the Celtics

-- Conceding 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.
+- On the glass, the Celtics are 18th in the NBA, giving up 44 rebounds per game.

-- Conceding 23.1 assists per contest, the Celtics are the second-ranked team in the NBA.
+- The Celtics are the second-ranked team in the NBA, allowing 23.1 assists per contest.

 Bam Adebayo vs. the Celtics